 Different ceiling fans suit different situations.
 Choosing right type matters for performance and appearance.

-Low profile fans mount close to ceiling without downrod.
+Mount close to ceiling without downrod.
 Good for low ceilings where you dont want fan hanging down too far.
-Still move air but not as efficiently as fans with downrods.

-Fans with lights combine ceiling light and fan in one unit.
+Combine ceiling light and fan in one unit.
 Popular in bedrooms and living rooms where you want both functions.
-Light can be separate switch or on same switch as fan.

 Fan size matters for proper air circulation.
 Too small doesnt move enough air.
 Too big can be overwhelming and look weird.